 Post Traumatic Stress Disorder

-In couple's therapy the patient, or client, is the couple.
+In couples therapy, or relationship counseling, the patient or client is the couple.
 In other words, although composed of two individuals, the couple's dynamics are at the center of the work in treatment.
-Once these dynamics are better understood, work is geared toward facilitating better communication, fostering greater insight into the patterns that create conflict, and changing problematic dynamics into more productive mutual understanding.
+Once these dynamics are better understood, the work is geared toward facilitating better communication, fostering greater insight into the patterns that create conflict, and changing problematic dynamics into more productive mutual understanding.